ehrpg/qstar/docs/character/index.md

 > Perception is a passive value that represents the character's alertness.

-It's used to counter creatures that used the [Stealth Skill](/character/skills#stealth), sense things and creatures, etc.
+It's used to passively counter creatures that used the [Stealth Skill](/character/skills#stealth), sense things and creatures, etc.

 !!! summary "Perception"